 - Better Security.
 Most POS systems have built-in cybersecurity features that will protect financial information from unknown intrusion.
 Double-user authentication, for instance, can prevent fraud and access of malicious users into your system.
 While we have said that a POS system is more accessible to your customers and employees, it will still depend on how you’re going to manage it.
 After all, you can always grant, limit, or block access to whoever you see fit.

 - Encourages Customer Loyalty.
 Due to the numerous conveniences, we have mentioned above, a POS system can do wonders to increase customer loyalty.
 In fact, recent statistics point out that 80% of customers are more likely to purchase from a business again if they offer a convenient and personalised shopping experience.
 This will help you with customer relationship management.

 Are you ready to transition to a digital POS system?
 Then here are the factors that you should definitely look into before you choose your platform.

 There are a lot of fully digital platforms that can grant you access after signing up for their services.
-However, brick-and-mortar stores would require certain hardware to get it going.
-These can include a specific barcode scanner, a display unit, a receipt printer, and a terminal.
+However, brick-and-mortar stores would require to pay certain hardware costs to get it going.
+This hardware can include a specific barcode scanner, a display unit, a card reader, a receipt printer, and a terminal.

 You can purchase these pieces of equipment separately.
-In fact, a portable digital device like your smartphone or tablet can double as a display unit.
+A portable digital device like your smartphone or tablet can double as a display unit.
 However, you will still need to get a terminal if you want to offer card-based payment methods.